By adding a function plot or grid line to an existing axis, you can create a line of constant value to your graph.

 - In another column, enter the X value for each vertical line.

-- For a horizontal line, click on the Y Axis to select it.
-For a vertical line, click on the X Axis to select it.
+- To add a horizontal line, click on the Y Axis for your plot in the Object Manager to select it.
+For a vertical line, click on the X Axis.

 - In the Property Manager, click on the Line tab.

 - Click the + next to the Grid Line Properties section, if needed.

 - Check the box in the Worksheet grid lines field.